 In 2007, the Missouri State Park Ranger Program celebrated 40 years of providing service to the public and state park system.

 In 2009, the Ranger Program acquired patrol rifles from the Office of Administration and began issuing them to field staff after receiving training.

 In 2012, the Ranger Program replaced their third generation Glock pistols with new fourth generation Glock pistols.
 ASP expandable batons were adopted in lieu of PPCT batons.
 All of the program’s 12 gauge 870 Remington shotguns were converted exclusively to fire less-lethal munitions.

 In 2012, the Ranger Program adopted a patrol area strategy as a way to multiply its efforts and provide more law enforcement services to a greater number of state parks and historic sites.
 Every ranger is currently assigned a number of facilities in an area or cluster to provide proactive patrol and law enforcement services in a concerted effort to enhance overall safety and security system-wide.
 Patrol frequency is determined for each facility in consultation with facility managers and district supervisors.
 This is a shift from the traditional one park/one ranger approach, and promises to be an effective and efficient way of multiplying existing resources.
 In 2012, the Park Ranger Program also began providing the nationally acclaimed “Hug-A-Tree and Survive” program, “Situational Awareness” training, and other outreach programs aimed at children, the public and staff in an effort to help make Missouri’s state parks and historic sites more safe and secure.

-In 2013, the Ranger Program is comprised of one clerical support member and 44 officers organized into a para-military rank structure.
+In 2016, the Ranger Program is comprised of one clerical support member and 45 officers organized into a para-military rank structure.
+One ranger was added to staff Echo Bluff State Park.
 The program consists of the following positions:

 1 - Chief Park Ranger -- Colonel